RaXephon/pytorch-CycleGAN-and-pix2pix/README.md

 Our image dataset which contains images of various exposures as well as the original images.

+We utilized the dataset in pix2pix_application.ipynb to both train and test on.

 ## Installation
 ```bash
 ## The following command downloads the dataset from Google Drive